abhabongse/paxter/docs/paxter_language_tutorial.md

     7.  the number literal `2.5`

 -   For the command `@|foo.bar|[x <- {2}; @baz]`,
-    its options section contains a sequence of 5 tokens:
+    its option section contains a sequence of 5 tokens:

     1.  an identifier `x`
     2.  a left arrow operator `<-`